 Denote with $g(U)$ the solution of the equation

 where $g$ replaces $(V+\mu_x\kappa)^2$.
-Even though the latter quantity is nonnegative we allow $g$ to take upon negative values as well so that \eqref{eq:lem3.1} has always a solution.
-Note that the right hand side in \eqref{eq:lem3.1} is strictly decreasing in $U\geq0$ and strictly increasing in $g$.
+Even though the latter quantity is nonnegative we allow $g$ to take also negative values thus guaranteeing that \eqref{eq:lem3.1} has always a solution.
+Indeed note that the right hand side in \eqref{eq:lem3.1} is strictly decreasing in $U\geq0$ and strictly increasing in $g$.
 For fixed $U$ if we set $g=-(U+\kappa)^2c_1/c_e$, the right hand side becomes 0.
-If on the other hand we let $g\to\infty$ then the right hand side tends to $\infty$ as well.
+On the other hand by letting $g\to\infty$, the right hand side tends to $\infty$ as well.
 Due to continuity and strict increase in $g$ there is a unique solution $g(U)$.